 Best for: culture, adventure, wildlife

 You may think that Hawaii itself (known as the Big Island) is the most visited island but surprisingly, you’d be wrong!
 Although less visited than the islands of O’ahu and Maui, the Big Island has a lot to offer and it definitely worth a stay there.
 The largest but youngest isle, the Big Island attracts many by being home to Earth’s most active volcano: Kilauea.
 Hasaii Big Island is also the best places to stay in Hawaii for families.

-With the towering volcano being the highlight of Hawaii’s Volcanoes National Park, this island is heaven for hikers as it boasts twisting lava flows, icy waterfall pools, stretching emerald valleys, and lush rainforests.
+With the towering volcano being the highlight of Hawaii Volcanoes National Park, this island is heaven for hikers as it boasts twisting lava flows, icy waterfall pools, stretching emerald valleys, and lush rainforests.
 With this stunning natural beauty, it’s no surprise that the island is also home to a wide range of wildlife from dolphins and humpback whales to countless species of fish and sea turtles!
 If you want to experience gorgeous beaches and natural beauty with a healthy dose of adventure and cultural traditions that are always participatory, a stay on the Big Island is a must.

 Where to stay in Hawaii Big Island